-The award-winning SPID (Specially Produced Innovatively Directed) uses immersive youth arts to regenerate community spaces.
+The award-winning SPID (Social Political Innovative Direct) uses immersive youth arts to regenerate community spaces.
 We work with young people on West London council estates to create participatory drama shows which happen all around.

 We run a weekly free program of Community Hub activities including free youth drama sessions.
 In addition, we create a youth show, a professional show and a film every 12 to 18 months.